-When not recovering from flashbacks of “The Stuff,” producing and directing short films, or working on Grave Intentions, Brian runs a popular physical therapy YouTube channel that has nearly 150,000 subscribers.
+When not recovering from flashbacks of “The Stuff,” producing and directing short films, or working on Grave Intentions, Brian runs a popular physical therapy YouTube channel that has more than 200,000 subscribers.

 Brian lives in South Carolina with his awesome pup, Remy!

 The 411 on Jocelyn